Where to buy bitters - Your Ultimate Guide

 The selection of cocktail bitters to buy has never been broader.
-Besides old and renowned labels like Angostura, there are more and more brands on the shelves of supermarkets and online stores.
+Besides old and renowned labels like Angostura aromatic bitters, there are more and more brands on the shelves of supermarkets and online stores.

 Where to buy bitters

-Not every store, online or offline, has the same brands available.
-And if you want to stock up your home bar with a specific bottle of bitters, finding the right place to shop them can be tricky.
+However, buying bitters isn't that easy.
+Not every store, online or in-store, has the same brands available.
+And if you want to stock up your home bar with a specific bottle of bitters, finding the right place to shop for them can be tricky.
+Finding bitters in grocery stores can be a pain, and even purchasing them online can be problematic due to availability.
+Even specialized shops for bar supplies often only have a few options available.

 So, what's the best way to buy cocktail bitters?

-This question was a lot quicker to answer at times when Angostura and Peychaud were the two main bitters brands used for cocktails.
+This question was a lot quicker to answer at times when premium ingredients like Angostura and Peychaud were the two main bitters brands used for cocktails.
+These two are still two of the most versatile bitters on the market.

-But as the number of brands producing bitters and the selection increases, it gets harder to find great places to shop for these aromatic cocktail ingredients.
+As the number of brands producing versatile flavor enhancers increases, it gets harder to find great places to shop for these aromatic cocktail ingredients.

 Don't feel like ordering online?